nightbox69/Speedruns/public/content/index.md

-## About the Repository
+## About this

-This repository is forked from [drush211][1] as the base repository and is used so that I have a place where I can place my notes and easily access and edit them.
+This repository is forked from [drush211][1] as the base repository initially.
+It has grown to the point that I can safely say that it is now my own trashbin of notes.

 ## Games